btarrant/brainwave/README.md

 # BrainWave Chatbot Application(Modern UI/UX website)

-This repository displays the front-end codebase for BrainWave, a mockup of an open AI Chatbot application that redefines the conversation experience.
-This site is packaged using Vite, constructed with React.js and styled using TailwindCSS, exemplifying modern UI/UX principles.
+This repository displays the front-end codebase for BrainWave, a mockup of a responsive open AI Chatbot website that redefines the conversation experience.
+This project is packaged using Vite, constructed with React.js and styled using TailwindCSS, exemplifying modern UI/UX principles.

 DEMO - https://brainwave-one-alpha.vercel.app/